doliG/vsh-api-front-v0.2/README.md

 **Why is it v2 ?
 The v1 isn't over yet.**

-It's true, but i speak here of V2 of app because of many improvements in my knowledge (technologies and libraries), and i want to start it again from scratch, to rethink all of it.
+It's true, but I speak here of V2 of app because of many improvements in my knowledge (technologies and libraries), and I want to start it again from scratch, to rethink all of it.

 **What is the stack here ?**